Emafire003/LightWithin/README.md

 And all of this is different from player to player, so everyone will have their personal secret power!

-You can look at the video/images below or check the wiki for demos of these lights.
+Check the wiki for info about all of these lights.
 Or you could preserve the surprise and just play with the mod and find out yourself!
 <p align="center">
   <img src="https://user-images.githubusercontent.com/29462910/171922554-e776af80-241a-4acc-a5f8-1d0b3f26211c.gif" />
 </p>